-- Graduates/students will demonstrate competency to include problem solving and critical thinking skills in patient care to assist in continually improving the health and well being of all people in the community thy serve. - Graduates/students will have an understanding and professional appreciation for optimum radiation protection practices for patients, themselves and other health personnel. - Graduates/students will demonstrate professional behavior and effective communication skills with patients, the public, and all health personnel. - Graduates will demonstrate entry-level clinical competency as a radiographer. - Graduates/students will portray leadership skills, demonstrating initiative, effective communications and teamwork traits.
+- 1. Graduates will demonstrate competency to include problem solving and critical thinking skills in patient care to assist in continually improving the health and well being of all people in the community they serve. - 2.
+Graduates will have an understanding and professional appreciation for optimum radiation protection and MRI safety practices for patients, themselves, and other health personnel. - 3.
+Graduates will demonstrate professional behavior and effective communication skills with patients, the public, and all health personnel. - 4.
+Graduates will demonstrate entry-level competency as a medical imaging professional. - 5.
+Graduates will portray leadership skills, demonstrating initiative, effective communications, and teamwork traits.